The Calling for Human-Rights Advocates and Ministers of God in the 21st Century

 One of my favorite bumper stickers says, “No Sniveling”.
 Don’t you love that!
 We in Divine Administration call inappropriate pity and sympathy “misplaced compassion.”
 Many feel obligated to sympathize with people who are sniveling when maybe the true way to minister to them is to confront them or just walk away from them, refusing to enable them in their self-pity and cowardliness.

-In our human-rights ministering, we should have a balance in praising and rebuking others.
+In our human-rights advocating and ministering, we should have a balance in praising and rebuking others.
 Jesus said, “Make not the mistake of only condemning the wrongs in the lives of your pupils, [those you minister to]; remember also to accord generous recognition for the most praiseworthy things in their lives”.
 Flattery is false; beware of that which is so prevalent among insincere people.
 One of the marks of true religious living is being able to acknowledge spiritual growth in others and to honor those others for their growth and healing.

-There is a lot more advice about being a true human-rights minister that Jesus gives to his apostles, evangelists, and disciples in Section 3 of Paper 259.
+There is a lot more advice about being a true human-rights advocate and minister that Jesus gives to his apostles, evangelists, and disciples in Section 3 of Paper 259.
 I encourage you to reflect upon it, which I remind you is called, “Instruction for Teachers and Believers”.
 As you study this, jot down the meaningful ideas that come up for you personally that apply to you and how you see yourself as a servant of God.

 See The URANTIA Book, Paper 34, Section 6, Paragraph 9